KaddeOucif/weblogic/wlscnonjrf.md

-This Hands on Lab will go through the process of creating a non JRF type of WebLogic Cloud Instance - using Oracle Cloud Marketplace - and the steps of deploying a simple application.
-A provided (lab) cloud environment will be used.
+This Hands on Lab will go through the process of creating a non JRF type of WebLogic Cloud Instance - using Oracle Cloud Marketplace - and through the steps of deploying a simple application.
+A provided and partially preconfigured (lab) cloud environment will be used.